sarabala1979/argo-wf-ocm-multicluster/README.md

 ```
 kubectl apply -f deploy/addon/install/
 ```
-This will automate the installation of Argo Workflow to the managed clusters.
+This will automate the installation of Argo Workflows to the managed clusters.
 See the [Install Add-on README](addons/hub/install/README.md) for more details.
-For manual installation of Argo Workflow, elevate the OCM agent permission to access the Workflow objects by `kubectl apply -f example/managed`.
+For manual installation of Argo Workflows, elevate the OCM agent permission to access the Workflow objects by `kubectl apply -f example/managed`.
-This manual privilege escalation is not necessary when using the OCM Argo Workflow Addon.
+This manual privilege escalation is not necessary when using the OCM Argo Workflow Install Addon.

 4. On the hub cluster, install the OCM Argo Workflow Status Sync Addon by running:
 ```